top of page

 After returning to the large lake, we went to Lake Mezan and then back to the parking lot.

-Navigation file for the trail to download (gpx):
+Navigation file for the trail to download (gpx)

-[Difficulty: Medium || Type: Circular || When: May to September || Elevation gain: 528 m || Maximum height: 2507 m || Length: 11 km || Duration: 4 hours || Marking: Signposts and low wooden posts with yellow stripes]
+[Difficulty: Medium || Type: Circular || When: May to September || Elevation gain: 528 m

 How to get to the start of the trail:

 You can drive up to the upper parking lot via the dirt road (the parking prohibition sign is for beyond the upper parking lot).
+Arrive here using Google Maps.

-(this is the upper parking lot.
-If you don’t want to drive up, you can park in the lower lot and walk to the trailhead)
+This is the upper parking lot.
+If you don’t want to drive up, you can park in the lower lot and walk to the trailhead.

 The weather was sunny and pleasant, and we even started later than usual (around 10 in the morning).
 This trail is also suitable for mountain biking…